anton-k/mig/README.md

 hello :: Get (Resp Text)
 hello = pure $ ok "Hello World"

--- | The handler definition as a function with a query parameter to ask for user name bye :: Query "user" Text -> Get (Resp Text) bye (Query name) = pure $ ok ("Goodbye " <> name)
+-- | The handler definition as a function with a query parameter to ask for the user name bye :: Query "user" Text -> Get (Resp Text) bye (Query name) = pure $ ok ("Goodbye " <> name)
 ```